 Goldenseal is an herb indigenous to eastern North America.
-Native Americans used the roots to treat infections and gastrointestinal upsets.44 Primary active compounds are beta-hydrastine and berberine,45 which has antimicrobial activities especially when combined with flavonoids.
-Leaf extract has shown efficacy again Methicillin-resistant Staphylococcus aureus infections,46 and some Mycobacterium species.47

-Goldenseal is used by 1.4% of surgical patients.39 It is found to cause sodium depletion and may affect other diuretics.48 In addition, it is known to inhibit cytochrome CYP3A443 in the in vitro setting, and may affect drugs metabolized by the same system.
-In addition, photosensitivity has been documented, so exposure to UV light, and laser is contraindicated.41 Other minor effects include gastrointestinal upset, nervousness and respiratory failure.
-Due to inhibition of cytochrome system, it is recommended to stop using Goldenseal 2 weeks prior to surgery.
+Native Americans used the roots to treat infections and gastrointestinal tract upsets.44 Primary active compounds are beta-hydrastine and berberine,45 which has antimicrobial activities, especially when combined with flavonoids.
+Leaf extract has shown efficacy against methicillin-resistant Staphylococcus aureus infections46 and some Mycobacterium species.47 known to inhibit cytochrome CYP3A443 in the in vitro setting, and may affect drugs metabolized by the same system.
+In addition, photosensitivity has been documented; thus, exposure to ultraviolet light and laser is contraindicated.41 Other minor effects include gastrointestinal tract upset, nervousness, and respiratory failure.
+Because of inhibition of the cytochrome system, it is recommended that use of goldenseal be stopped 2 weeks before surgery.